 As a doctor who has helped care for veterans, I've seen firsthand how much they've sacrificed for us.
 After giving so much for our country and our safety, the least we can do is make sure they have access to basic resources.

 As a father, I often worry about the future that lies ahead for my daughter.
-We cannot in good conscience burden our children and grandchildren with a mountain of debt.
+We cannot in good conscience continue to bury our children and grandchildren under a mountain of debt.
 We need to make Congress a place for service, where both parties work to address our debt and deficit and protect important investments in our children’s futures.